now-examples/basics/nuxt-static/README.md

 ```

-- Finally in order for Nuxt to be deployed staticaly we will use the `package.json` and define our build options for Nuxt on our a `nuxt.config.js` with the following code:
+- Finally in order for Nuxt to be deployed staticaly we will use the `package.json` and define our build options for Nuxt creating a `nuxt.config.js` with the following code:

 ```
 const pkg = require('./package')

 module.exports = {
   mode: 'spa',

-  /*
-  ** Headers of the page
-  */
   head: {
     title: pkg.name,
     meta: [